 For silver cleaning tips, read Silver: Tarnishing, Cleaning, Polishing & Protecting.
 And don't miss our video on how to polish silver.

-Halstead Bead Inc provides wholesale jewelry supplies to the trade.
-The company specializes in sterling silver and gold filled wholesale beads, findings, chain and wire.
+Halstead Bead Inc provides quality jewelry supplies to the trade.
+The company specializes in sterling silver and gold-filled wholesale beads, findings, chain, and wire.